In this article, you will get to know about...

-- Penha Longa golf cours: integrated in the Penha Longa Hotel & Resort, Penha Longa golf course is considered one of the thirty best courses in Europe.
-It opened in 1992 and designed by Robert Trent Jones Jr. The camp is divided into two smaller camps, the Atlantic Field and the Monastery.
-The highlight of the Penha Longa golf course is the landscaping of the course with the Sintra Mountains, the Penha Longa Monastery and a Roman bridge providing unique and unforgettable scenery.
-Penha Longa golf course support facilities include a golf shop, driving range, putting green, chipping green, bar and restaurant.
+- Penha Longa golf course: integrated in the Penha Longa Hotel & Resort, Penha Longa golf course is considered one of the 30 best courses in Europe.
+It was opened in 1992 and designed by Robert Trent Jones Jr. The course is divided into two smaller courses, Campo Atlântico and Mosteiro.
+The highlight of the Penha Longa golf course is the scenic setting of the course with the Serra de Sintra, the Monastery of Penha Longa and a Roman bridge providing unique and unforgettable settings.
+The Penha Longa golf course support structures include a golf shop, a driving range, a putting green, chipping green, a bar and a restaurant.

-- Lisbon Sports Clu: Located in Serra da Carregira, the Lisbon Sports Club golf course has 18 holes with par 69.
-The course was opened in 1964 and the club in 1873 named Lisbon Cricket.
+- Lisbon Sports Club: located in Serra da Carregaira, the Lisbon Sports Club golf course has 18 holes with a par 69.
+The course was inaugurated in 1964 and the club in 1873 with the name of Lisbon Cricket.
 In 1922 it changed its name to Lisbon Sports Club.
 The Lisbon Sports Club has available a clubhouse, changing rooms, golf shop, restaurant, bar, school, putting green, driving range and chipping.
-Highlights include the Scottish countryside-like layout, the constant presence of small wildlife such as rabbits and the existence of numerous streams.
+The big highlights are the Scottish countryside-like layout, the constant presence of small wild animals such as rabbits and the existence of numerous streams.

 The beaches of Cascais